siran/writing/documents/Outreach/longitudinal_delay_bright_branch_one_page.md

 ## Abstract

-This proposal tests whether an isolated bright interference branch in a Mach-Zehnder interferometer propagates with the ordinary reference speed, or with a reduced effective longitudinal transport speed.

-The key physical point is that a Mach-Zehnder has two distinct phases:

-1. a split phase, where one bright input beam becomes two bright arm beams
-2. a recombination phase, where two coherent arm beams overlap and recover one two-beam flux before the ordinary output decomposition is written

-These are not the same spatial operation run backward.
-The slowdown question belongs to the recombination phase.

-At a bright recombination point for two equal beams, the raw overlap fields double, so the instantaneous energy density is four times the single-beam density.
-But the conserved longitudinal flux feeding that point is only the sum of the two beam fluxes.
-Under the loaded-branch reading,
+This proposal begins from the standard result that light propagates more slowly in a dielectric because a given longitudinal flux is carried on a larger total energy density.
+In that form, the effective transport speed is

 $$
 v_{\mathrm{eff}}=\frac{J}{u}.
 $$

-So for equal beams on axis,
+The proposal then asks whether the same loading effect appears when two coherent beams fully overlap in the recombination phase of a Mach-Zehnder interferometer.
+The first beam splitter only prepares two bright arm beams.
+The slowdown question appears later, when those two beams recombine.
+These two phases are not the same spatial operation run backward.

+At a bright recombination point for two equal beams, the instantaneous overlap fields double, so the raw energy density is four times the single-beam density.
+But the conserved longitudinal flux feeding that point is only the sum of the two beam fluxes.
+Under the loaded-branch reading,

 $$
 J=2u_0c,